Ohm-Rajpal/FashionMNISTPersonalProject/README.md

 # FashionMNISTPersonalProject
-This is my take on the MNIST fashion dataset

-I created a Deep Learning project that predicts the class of a fashion item using computer vision
+I created a Deep Learning project that predicts the class of a fashion item using computer vision trained on Fashion MNIST

 Here is the workflow of what I accomplished: